A WW II story? Or a love story?

 James tensed, ready to spring toward her.
 Was she a sympathizer?

 Their hollow eyes lifted to the thin squeak of a floorboard.
 James’s finger went to his lips.
 The woman nodded and softly told her daughter, “Ne parle pas.”
-She craned her head to the side and jabbed a hand toward a closed door at the bottom of which a strand of light shone.
+She craned her head to the side and jabbed a hand toward a closed door at the bottom of which a faint strand of light shone.

 James eased his boots across the floor, heel-toe, heel-toe.
 He put his ear to the door.
 A whisper-level urgency: “Bist du da?
 Hallo.
 Hallo.
 Kapitän Schreiber, kannst du mich hören?
 Bist du da?
 Ah, Kapitan Schrieber, wir werden angegriffen!”

 James cursed himself for not learning at least a modicum of German.

 Had his boots made the floor groan in the Kraut’s room, a groan too heavy for a small, bony woman?

 He froze, trying to control his ragged breathing.
 Tendons strained in his neck.

 He counted on the Kraut sensing his presence.
 Holding his rifle against his chest with both hands, he yanked a foot up to waist-level.
 The plank door flew open and loose of its upper hinge under his hard-thrust, steel-heeled boot.